ARMFlow: AutoRegressive MeanFlow for Online 3D Human Reaction Generation: Experiments

 \subsection{Quantative Results}

-\paragraph{Online Generation.} We first focus on the more challenging online generation setting.
-Tab.~\ref{tab:onine_table} reports the comparison between our ARMFlow and existing online generation models, ReGenNet and CAMDM.
-On the long-sequence InterHuman dataset, both baselines fail to produce satisfactory results.
-The primary limitation of CAMDM lies in its short context window, which prevents it from encoding the entire historical information, leading to severe temporal drift in the generated motions.
-Although ReGenNet utilizes the full actor history, its design initializes the reactor input from pure Gaussian noise at every inference step, making it unable to adaptively refine the reactor’s representation based on its own history, thus resulting in temporally inconsistent actions.
+\paragraph{Online Generation.} We first consider the more challenging online generation setting.
+Tab.~\ref{tab:onine_table} compares our ARMFlow with existing online models, ReGenNet and CAMDM.
+On the long-sequence InterHuman dataset, both baselines fail to achieve satisfactory results.
+CAMDM is mainly limited by its short context window, which prevents encoding the full history and leads to severe temporal drift.
+Although ReGenNet leverages the full actor history, it initializes the reactor input from Gaussian noise at each inference step, preventing adaptive refinement of the reactor representation based on its own history and resulting in temporally inconsistent actions.
 In contrast, ARMFlow significantly outperforms existing methods in both FID and semantic consistency.
-Compared with CAMDM (the second-best method in FID), ARMFlow achieves a 45\% relative improvement; and compared with ReGenNet (the second-best in semantic consistency), our model attains a 24.2\% relative gain in R-precision (top-1).
-Moreover, on the shorter-sequence InterX dataset, our approach also achieves state-of-the-art results.
-ReGenNet performs relatively well on this dataset, which we attribute to its short-term attention mechanism being more effective when motion sequences are shorter.
-It is worth noting that online generation does not necessarily lead to performance degradation—in our experiments, ARMFlow even yields a lower (better) FID in the online setting than in the offline one, while the offline version, benefiting from full actor-conditioned information, achieves slightly higher semantic consistency.
+Compared with R2R (the second-best in FID), ARMFlow achieves a 28\% relative improvement.
+Moreover, on the shorter-sequence InterX dataset, our method also achieves state-of-the-art performance.
+ReGenNet performs relatively well on this dataset, likely because its short-term attention mechanism is more effective for shorter sequences.
+Notably, online generation does not necessarily degrade performance—in our experiments, ARMFlow even achieves a lower (better) FID in the online setting than in the offline one, while the offline version, benefiting from full actor-conditioned information, yields slightly higher semantic consistency.